The sample complexity of multi-reference alignment: Efficient recovery via tensor methods

-Our approach uses the method of invariants by estimating invariant features in the third moment tensor $T_3$ defined in~\eqref{eq:moment_tensor}.
-To estimate this tensor, we use the following empirical version that removes spurious symmetries:
+Our approach uses the method of invariants by estimating invariant features in the third moment tensor $T^{(3)}$ defined in~\eqref{eq:moment_tensor}.
+While other algorithms in the literature have also been based on recovering the signal on the basis of the third moment tensor via iterative methods~\cite{bispectrum_Sadler,bispectrum_Giannakis, BenBouMa17}, we propose a simpler procedure which also yields stable recovery guarantees.